josephineoe/-3RPS-Gantry-System-for-Motor-Rehabilitation/README.md

 🔧 Key Contributions:

-+Designed and implemented IMU communication and processing over I2C.
++ Designed and implemented IMU communication and processing over I2C.

-+Developed real-time roll/pitch estimation from raw gyro data.
++ Developed real-time roll/pitch estimation from raw gyro data.

-+Enabled multi-cog feedback integration to adjust platform tilt dynamically.
++ Enabled multi-cog feedback integration to adjust platform tilt dynamically.

-+Supported safety interlocks based on tilt thresholds to prevent overextension.
++ Supported safety interlocks based on tilt thresholds to prevent overextension.

 This system laid the groundwork for future developments like spline-based movement learning and SD card-driven motion playback, offering a scalable foundation for intelligent rehabilitation robotics.